JuliaPy/pyjulia/README.md

 len(a)
 ```

+* [ ] How should we distinguish between different methods in Julia when calling from Python?

-* The code uses the [`ctypes.PYDLL`][pydll] instead of the simple `ctypes.CDLL`.
+* [ ] The code uses the [`ctypes.PYDLL`][pydll] instead of the simple `ctypes.CDLL`.
 Maybe we should change this in the future.
 Also possible that some issues are because of that.
 The biggest difference is the Python _global interpreter lock_ (GIL).

 [pydll]: https://docs.python.org/3/library/ctypes.html#ctypes.PyDLL